Other Vehicle Registrations in Alabama

-In Alabama, any vehicle used on public roads must be registered, titled, and tagged by the Department of Revenue's Motor Vehicle Division (MVD).
-If you have a vehicle that you want to use only on your own property or off-road, you do not have to register, title, or tag it.
+In Alabama, any vehicle used on public roads must be registered with the Department of Revenue's Motor Vehicle Division (MVD).
+If your vehicle will be used only on your own property or off-road, you do not have to register, title, or tag it.
+Scooters/mopeds and RVs/motorhomes are registered the same as a regular vehicle, while custom-built cars and motorcycles have their own separate requirements.
+Fees will vary based on your vehicle type.

 If you own a recreational vehicle (RV) or motorhome in Alabama, it will need to be registered through the same process as you would a standard car.
 The cost to register your RV will vary depending on its weight.